Teesri Kasam

-Teesri Kasam is an unconventional film that portrays rural Indian society.
-It is the story of a naive bullock cart driver Hiraman, who falls in love with Hirabai, a dancer at a nautanki.
-The film also deals with the issue of exploitation of women in the performing arts, especially in travelling folk theatre.

-Teesri Kasam emerged as a box-office bomb, a flop upon its release but won President's medal for best film (National award for best film).

 Synopsis

 After nearly getting arrested, Hiraman promises to himself that he will never assist any black-marketeer nor transport bamboo.
 This incident does cost him his bullock-cart but he did manage to get his two oxen away in time.
-He manages to save enough money to buy another cart, and is hired to take a female on a 30-hour ride to a Mela.
-He subsequently finds that his passenger is an attractive woman, Hira Bai, and he falls in love with her - little knowing that she is a traveling courtesan - and it is this attraction that will get him into a physical altercation as well as in the bad books of Thakur Vikram Singh.
+He manages to save enough money to buy another cart, and is hired to take a woman on a 30-hour ride to a Mela.
+He subsequently finds that his passenger is an attractive woman, Hira Bai, and he falls in love with her - little knowing that she is a traveling dancer - and it is this attraction that will get him into a physical altercation as well as in the bad books of Thakur Vikram Singh.

 Plot

 Hiraman (Raj Kapoor) is a rustic villager, a bullock cart driver, from a remote village in Bihar.
-Hiraman takes two vows based on difficult situations in his life.
+He takes two vows based on difficult situations in his life.
 He then meets and befriends Hirabai, a nautanki dancer.
 In the end, Hiraman takes a third vow.